zotonic/zotonic/doc/ref/actions/action_form_reset.rst

 .. include:: meta-form_reset.rst

+Resets the target form to its initial state.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation